Graduate Certificate in Safety Leadership

 - 04 Jul 21

 With a network of campuses across Brisbane and the Gold Coast, Griffith University is committed to progressive multidisciplinary teaching and research and a valuable online provider with Open Universities Australia.
 Already attracting students from more than 122 countries, Griffith's dedication to academic excellence is available across Australia through OUA.

-The program provides the practical skills necessary to enact a new kind of safety leadership, with a focus on the expertise needed to get the job done, including skills in project management.
-We will help you advance from the simple, linear cause-effect thinking that has typically characterised safety work in Australia and help you to identify and challenge pre-occupations with process and compliance.
+Learn the skills necessary to enact a new kind of safety leadership that puts a focus on the practical expertise needed to get the job done.
+This graduate certificate will help you advance from the simple, linear cause-effect thinking that has typically characterised safety work in Australia and help you to challenge pre-occupations with process and compliance.
 You will learn about resilience, complexity science and holism and be taken on an exciting journey into a new era of safety.

-To be eligible for admission to the Graduate Certificate in Safety Leadership program, applicants must:
+To be eligible for admission to the Graduate Certificate in Safety Leadership, applicants must: